MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-troubleshooting-forms.md

 ## Lead source is missing for newly created leads

 The lead source attribute is represented by a form field in the editor.
-You can add the Lead source as a field in the form editor.
-Set this field as hidden and set the right default value to enrich your newly created leads data.
+You can add the lead source as a field in the form editor.
+Set this field as hidden and set the correct default value to enrich your newly created lead's data.

 ## Form editor removed my custom JavaScript or other custom code from the HTML body